-Currently offered for $39,000 (the original ask was$45,000), Classic.com, the analytics and search engine for the collector car market, confirms the ask is within the current range of the one-year rolling average of this guide’s summary for Willys Wagons produced between 1947 and 1962.
+Last offered for $32,000 (the original ask was$45,000), Classic.com, the analytics and search engine for the collector car market, confirms the ask is within the current range of the one-year rolling average of this guide’s summary for Willys Wagons produced between 1947 and 1962.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the wagon featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask is well above this guide’s #1 “Excellent” appraisal of $37,300, however that is to be expected considering the number of modifications that went into this Willys.